Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Methodology

 Our vector quantization mechanism employs temperature-based sampling \citep{takida2022sqvaevariationalbayesdiscrete} from the top-$k$ nearest codebook vectors.
 For each encoder output $\mathbf{z}_e$, we compute distances to all codebook vectors $\{\mathbf{e}_j\}_{j=1}^K$ as:

 Rather than deterministically selecting the closest vector, we identify the top-$k$ nearest codebook vectors and sample from them using a temperature-controlled distribution:

 where $\tau$ is the temperature parameter.
 In our optimal configuration, we set $k=5$ and $\tau=1.0$, balancing exploration with exploitation.
-This controlled stochasticity during training encourages more uniform codebook utilization, reduces codebook collapse, and improves concept capture.
+This controlled stochasticity during training encourages more uniform codebook utilization, reduces codebook collapse, and improves concept diversity (Appendix~\ref{sec:sampling_analysis}).